yatima1460/AStar/README.md

 # AStar

-By default this uses Manhattan distance as heuristics, so perfect for 4-way movement 2D grid maps, replace it with euclidean distance for a free movement map or diagonal distance of 8-way movement
+By default this uses Manhattan distance as heuristics, so perfect for 4-way movement 2D grid maps, replace it with Euclidean distance for a free movement map or Chebyshev diagonal distance for 8-way movement

 ![](docs/astar.png)